boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 | Description                     | Additional Information |
 |  Indicates whether the session was created because traffic originated in the private or public address realm. postNATSourceIPv4Address, postNATDestinationIPv4Address, postNAPTSourceTransportPort, and postNAPTDestinationTransportPort are qualified with the address realm in perspective.

-Values are listed in the natOriginatingAddressRealm registry. | See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-originating-address-realm.
+Values are listed in the natOriginatingAddressRealm registry. | See XXXX.

 See {{?RFC3022}} for the definition of NAT. |
 {: title="XXXXX"}

 # Update the Description